-- 1. Baseline Assessment: Baseline assessment is obtained using data from both internal and external assessments.
+1. Baseline Assessment: Baseline assessment is obtained using data from both internal and external assessments.
 At the beginning of the year, all students are administered a universal screener assessment for reading, called the Scholastic Reading Inventory, or SRI.
 Additionally, students are also given the NWEA Map Assessment, which is a Norm Referenced Test that provides data on student ability in Reading, Math, and Science.
 This allows the school to gather more specific data on student needs than that CAASPP data alone.
 These results are used to appropriately determine additional interventions and supports that will support student needs.
 Students' initial performance on these assessments is used as a baseline against which we can compare year-end results, and through which we measure longitudinal academic growth from year to year.
 In this way, the school can accurately interpret the results of these tests and the effectiveness of instruction during the year.
 Additionally, at the start of each school year, teachers closely examine student achievement on the previous year's CAASPP, paying special attention to claims and targets that need additional support.
-These comparative results, in addition to data from internal assessments, are used to improve instruction for the following school year. - 2.
-In-House Assessments: There are two categories of assessment at VAMS: - a.
-Formative Assessments that measure how well the students have understand and master the more normalized standards-based assessments.
+These comparative results, in addition to data from internal assessments, are used to improve instruction for the following school year.

+- 2. In-House Assessments: There are two categories of assessment at RKMS: - a.
+Formative Assessments that measure how well the students have understand and have mastered standards-based assessments.
 These assessments include the NWEA Map Norm Referenced Exam (administered three times a year- in August, February, and June) to measure growth in ELA, Math, and Science; the Scholastic Reading Inventory (administered monthly) to measure growth in reading comprehension; and Write Score (administered twice a year- in October and March) to measure growth in writing ability.
 We believe that everyone should be assessed in their writing several times a year in order to improve in their skill and become college-ready writers.
-Schoolwide writing exams are administered two-three times a year and mirror the Performance Tasks students will encounter on the CAASPP.
+School- wide writing exams are administered two-three times a year and mirror the Performance Tasks students will encounter on the CAASPP.
 Additionally, teachers use a range of informal assessments during the learning process in order to modify teaching and learning activities to improve student attainment.
 These formative assessments allow teachers to determine student progress on a defined sets of skills, as well as measuring overall students growth over the course of predetermined periods of instruction.
-Teachers use teacher-created assessments they further embed into the curriculum, unit tests, quizzes, as well as interim comprehensive assessments developed by the Smarter Balance Assessment Consortium, NWEA assessments and WriteScore. - b.
+Teachers use teacher-created assessments they further embed into the curriculum, unit tests, quizzes, as well as interim comprehensive assessments and WriteScore. - b.
 Summative Unit Assessments/Projects: Teachers create or compile course assessments or end of unit projects that take place at the end of each unit.
-They inform current instruction by providing feedback to the teachers as to whether or not the students have grasped that which has been taught.
+Units vary between four weeks (history, science, math) to ten weeks (ELA novel units) They inform current instruction by providing feedback to the teachers as to whether or not the students have mastered standards that have been taught. - 3.
+Report Cards: Although information on student academic performance is provided to families weekly, formal Report Cards are published each quarter.